nanadanelia/TeamB-DDIT-2026/Updated-Hypothesis.md

 Nikora’s current capabilities are insufficient to compete effectively in online grocery.

 **Hypothesis: Revised**
-> While Nikora lacks a traditional "App Store" presence, its digital strategy is "Backend-First."
+While Nikora lacks a traditional "App Store" presence, its digital strategy is "Backend-First."
 By prioritizing Social Commerce (AI Chatbots) and Logistics Automation over a standalone app, the company is successfully bypassing high third-party commissions while strengthening its operational core.

+**Conclusion: Revised**
+> The initial hypothesis is revised.
+While Nikora appears to have limited digital capabilities due to the absence of a standalone app, its strategy reflects a deliberate shift toward a backend-first, efficiency-driven model.
+By leveraging chatbot-based ordering, hybrid delivery, and advanced logistics automation, the company strengthens margins and operational control rather than competing through traditional digital interfaces.
+Therefore, Nikora’s competitiveness is not constrained but enhanced through an unconventional digital approach.

 **Supporting Evidence:**
-- Nikora does not have its own transactional online grocery platform.
-- Its digital presence relies at least partly on third-party delivery ecosystems rather than owned infrastructure.
+- Nikora operates a chatbot-based ordering system (Messenger/WhatsApp) that enables direct transactions without a standalone mobile application.
+- The company is transitioning from reliance on third-party delivery platforms toward a hybrid model that includes its own delivery capabilities.
-- This limits control over customer experience, customer data, and channel development.
+- This shift increases control over customer data through CRM integration and direct interaction channels.
-- Competing effectively in online grocery requires stronger integration of ordering, fulfillment, and digital customer interaction.
+- Significant investment in logistics automation (warehouse, inventory systems, AI tools) enhances fulfillment efficiency and scalability.
+- Reduced dependence on high-commission aggregators improves profit margins per order.
+- Competitiveness is driven by operational efficiency and backend optimization rather than traditional app-based digital presence.

 ---